feather-design-system/feather-design-system/docs/Components/Drawer/README.md

 ### Events

-- `update:modelValue` uses this to trigger update to `v-model`.
+- `update:modelValue` - uses this to trigger update to `v-model`
-- `shown` triggered after drawer has finished showing itself.
+- `shown` - triggered after Drawer has finished showing itself
-- `hidden` triggered after drawer has finished hiding itself.
+- `hidden` - triggered after Drawer has finished hiding itself

 ### Slots

-- `default` content that is displayed inside the drawer.
+- `default` - content that is displayed inside the Drawer

 ### data-ref-ids

-- `feather-drawer` main drawer div.
+- `feather-drawer` - main Drawer div

 ## DrawerTabContainer

-A wrapper component for encapsulating the content of drawers in tabs.
+A wrapper component for encapsulating the content of Drawers in tabs.
 This expects `DrawerTab` and `DrawerTabContent` components in the `tabs` and `default` slots respectively.

 ### Props